MiSArch/docs/docs/dev-manuals/adr/0001-use-graphql-api-gateway.md

 - Good, because allows streaming
 - Good, because built-in type system
 - Good, because binary protocol is more efficient
-- Neutral, because binary format is more difficult to understand in web environment, in particular form users of the reference architecture, but text-based protocol could also be used
+- Neutral, because binary format is more difficult to understand in web environment, in particular form users of the reference architecture, but text-based protocol could also be used.
+JSON could also be used, but it is non-standard.
 - Bad, because less common in web environments compared to other options
 - Bad, because compared to GraphQL, does not provide unified way for client to define which data should be fetched